 Do oil additives significantly improve mileage?
 The manufacturers of oil additives claim the bonus slipperiness of the oil will reduce friction in the engine.
 Realistically, engine friction corresponds minimally to fuel mileage.
 Things like regular maintenance, especially keeping the injectors clean is far more beneficial for fuel economy than engine friction.

 Another term is “oil stabilizers”.
-The function of an oil stabiliser is to preserve the oil’s stability under heat by managing its viscosity, which is great- but won’t do anything for mileage.
+The function of an oil stabilizer is to preserve the oil’s stability under heat by managing its viscosity, which is great, but won’t do anything for mileage.
 Technically someone could test an unproven oil additive and claim it improved their mileage by 0.1%.
-These claims of improved fuel economy generally have too little supporting data to be conclusive, and the experiments weren’t conduced in a controlled fashion, or cannot be substantiated by anyone else but the product’s manufacturer.
+These claims of improved fuel economy generally have too little supporting data to be conclusive, and the experiments weren’t conducted in a controlled fashion, or cannot be substantiated by anyone else but the product’s manufacturer.

 Claim: Better Engine Protection!

 Reality: Quite Possible

 This does make sense.
 Additives in most conventional oil protect the engine from dirt particles scratching metal surfaces and neutralizing harmful acids to prevent corrosion damage.
 The properties in these additives get used up over time, which is one essential reason to change the oil.

 Oil additives extend the life of your engine by providing protection from extreme circumstances, such as excessive heat and pressure, that would break down an unadulterated oil and lessen its ability to protect.
 It’s worthwhile to consider adding a treatment that extends the oil’s ability to provide normal friction-reducing protection for these conditions.